 BBMRI-ERIC is a distributed research infrastructure for biobanks and biomolecular resources and consists of 19 Member States and one International Organisation.
 BBMRI-ERIC aims to establish, operate and develop a pan-European distributed research infrastructure of biobanks and biomolecular resources in order to facilitate the access to resources as well as facilities and to support high quality biomolecular and medical research.
 BBMRI-ERIC operates on a non-economic basis.
 The activities of BBMRI-ERIC are politically neutral and guided by the following values: pan-European in scope, combined with scientific excellence, transparency, openness, responsiveness, ethical awareness, legal compliance and human values.

 The Brussels Privacy Hub (BPH) is an academic privacy research centre with a global focus.
 As an entity of the Vrije Universiteit Brussel (Free University of Brussels or VUB), it uses its location in Brussels, the capital of Europe, to engage EU policymakers, data protection regulators, the private sector, and NGOs, and to produce innovative, cutting-edge research on important questions of data protection and privacy law and policy.
-Brussels is where key decisions are taken on data protection in the European Union, and EU rules set the standard for data protection and privacy law around the world.
+Current Hub’s activities include law enforcement and data access series, meet the author series, data protection in humanitarian action project, European data protection law summer school, LLM Data law option, working paper series and the visiting scholars programme.

 The Business & Law Research Centre (Onderzoekcentrum Onderneming & Recht, OO&R) conducts high quality academic research in the field of business-oriented (private) law.
 The centre is a collaboration between the Faculty of Law of the Radboud University and a number of partners, consisting of renowned law firms, financial institutions and companies.
 The first objective is to conduct high-quality (inter)national research in the field of business oriented (private) law.
 In the vision of the Nijmegen law faculty, research and education are closely connected.
 The second objective therefore is the education of young researchers, practicing lawyers and law students in business oriented law.